Skip to content

 Why is it Special?

-• Tudor grandeur: The palace’s state apartments, built by Henry VIII, are a testament to Tudor opulence.
-Visitors can wander through the Great Hall, where lavish feasts were held, and admire the richly decorated King’s and Queen’s apartments.
+Tudor grandeur: The palace’s state apartments, built by Henry VIII, are a testament to Tudor opulence and splendour.
+Visitors can wander through the Great Hall, where lavish feasts were held, and admire the richly decorated King’s and Queen’s apartments—perfect settings for capturing atmospheric photography that brings history to life.

 The Tower of London is a must-visit castle in London.
 It has played a prominent role in English history for over 900 years, serving as a royal palace, a fortress, a prison, and a place of execution.
 Some of the most famous people imprisoned or executed at the Tower include Anne Boleyn, Catherine Howard, Lady Jane Grey, and Guy Fawkes.